-The Stars Group is a Canadian company with headquarters in Toronto and offices across Latin America and Europe.
+The Stars Group is a Canadian company (now owned by Flutter PLC) with headquarters in Toronto and offices across Latin America and Europe.
 Founded in 2004, it owns multiple industry-leading, trusted brands, including PokerStars (by far its biggest product) PokerStars Casino, Full Tilt and others.
 The latter two were acquired in 2014 for almost $5bn.

 The company’s main goal is to provide a holistic gaming experience, in which all gambling sectors can be found under one virtual roof.
 It runs a single wallet and common accounts system across all main products alongside an industry-leading rewards programme, Stars Rewards, as part of this ethos.